-At Commonwealth Charter Academy (CCA), we don’t only personalize education based off academic needs, scheduling conflicts and outside activities, we also offer a special education program to make sure students with unique needs are getting the best education possible.
+At Commonwealth Charter Academy (CCA), we don’t only personalize education based off academic needs, scheduling conflicts and outside activities.
+We also offer a special education program to make sure students with unique needs are getting the best education possible.

 Because we are not confined to a brick-and-mortar setting, we don’t face the problem of having limited special education teachers for classes, which allows students and their families to have better access to their teachers.

 The CCA special education program’s success is due to its uniqueness.
 The program offers students with special needs the ability to customize strategies and interventions of services, allowing them to be fully integrated into the cyber school program from the safe, comfortable environment of the student’s home.
 Special education-related services can be provided in the student’s home by expert and attentive providers who care about the students as learners and people.
-Through these classes, you will be able to witness the instruction provided to your child, allowing you to ask questions as they arise, and navigate with your child through his or her educational and developmental progress.
+Through these classes, you will witness the instruction provided to your child, allowing you to ask questions as they arise and navigate with your child through his or her educational and developmental progress.

 Our online school employs more than 70 special education teachers and professionals.
 We serve approximately 1,800 special education students throughout Harrisburg, Pittsburgh, Philadelphia and the rest of Pennsylvania.